kokkos/kokkos-core-wiki/View.md

 The generalization of both left and right layouts is "strided."
 For a strided layout, each dimension has a _stride_.
 The stride for that dimension determines how far apart in memory two array entries are, whose indices in that dimension differ only by one, and whose other indices are all the same.
 For example, with a 3-D strided view with strides _(s_1, s_2, s_3)_, entries _(i, j, k)_ and _(i, j+1, k)_ are _s_2_ entries (not bytes) apart in memory.
 Kokkos calls this `LayoutStride`.

 Strides may differ from dimensions.
 For example, Kokkos reserves the right to pad each dimension for cache or vector alignment.
-You may access the dimensions of a View using the `dimension` method, which takes the index of the dimension.
+You may access the dimensions of a View using the (ISO/C++ form) `extent` method, which takes the index of the dimension.

 Strides are accessed using the `stride` method.
 It takes a raw integer array, and only fills in as many entries as the rank of the View.
 For example: